Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: T Cha

 \section{T Cha}

-T Cha has a spectral type of G8V \citep{Alcala+1993, Schisano+2009}, located at a distance of 103 pc (Gaia DR3; \citealt{GaiaDR3+2023}) within the $\epsilon$-Cha complex{,} and have an age of $\sim$7 Myr \citep{Torres+2008}. {T Cha is one of the rare T Tauri {disks, in which at least one AIB was detected from} Spitzer observations \citep{Geers+2006}.} {The Spitzer spectrum depicted a dip} around $\sim$10 $\mu$m {, which was indicative of a dust} {\it gap}. {\citep{Brown+2007} could reproduce the Spitzer spectrum by their radiative transfer model assuming a dust gap separating the inner and outer disks.} Further {models improved} the characterization of {the disk} {by interpreting various} data sets: VLTI/AMBER interferometry (\citealt{Olofsson+2011,Olofsson+2013}{, hereafter O13}); Herschel imaging \citep{Cieza+2011}; VLT/SPHERE polarimetry (\citealt{Pohl+2017}{, hereafter P17}); ALMA 0.8 mm (\citealt{Huelamo+2015}{, hereafter H15}) and 3 mm (\citealt{Hendler+2018}{, hereafter H18} observations.
-The presence of a possible planet within the cavity has been predicted by \citet{Huelamo+2011} and later supported by {P17 and H18}.
+T Cha has a spectral type of G8V \citep{Alcala+1993, Schisano+2009}, located at a distance of 103 pc (Gaia DR3; \citealt{GaiaDR3+2023}) within the $\epsilon$-Cha complex, and have an age of $\sim$7 Myr \citep{Torres+2008}.
+T Cha is one of the rare T Tauri disks, in which at least one AIB was detected from Spitzer observations \citep{Geers+2006}.
+The Spitzer spectrum depicted a dip around $\sim$10 $\mu$m, which was indicative of a dust gap. \cite{Brown+2007} reproduced the Spitzer spectrum by their radiative transfer model assuming a dust gap separating the inner and outer disks.
+Further characterizations of the T Cha disk has been done via a number of analyses and modelling interpretations of various data sets: VLTI/AMBER interferometry (\citealt{Olofsson+2011,Olofsson+2013}, hereafter O13); Herschel imaging \citep{Cieza+2011}; VLT/SPHERE polarimetry (\citealt{Pohl+2017}, hereafter P17); ALMA 0.8 mm (\citealt{Huelamo+2015}, hereafter H15) and 3 mm (\citealt{Hendler+2018}, hereafter H18) observations; and JWST \citep{Bajaj+2024, Sellek+2024, Xie+2025}.
+The presence of a possible planet within the cavity was predicted by \citet{Huelamo+2011} and later supported by P17 and H18.